perfectteatimer/genome-lm-interpretation/README.md

 ## Acknowledgments

 - Special thanks to all contributors and the open-source community, epsecially to the authors of HyenaDNA for their groundbreaking work in long-range genomic sequence modeling.
-- This project is inspired by the need to explore dna tasks that can find applications in our lives.
+- This project is inspired by the need to explore DNA tasks that can find applications in our lives.

 [^1]: Nguyen, E., Poli, M., Faizi, M., et al. (2023). *HyenaDNA: Long-Range Genomic Sequence Modeling at Single Nucleotide Resolution*. arXiv:2306.15794.
 [Link](https://arxiv.org/abs/2306.15794)